 At Henkel, we promote a holistic Diversity & Inclusion approach.
-The diversity of our employees, their backgrounds, experiences, talents, knowledge, creativity and the appreciation of all their individual differences are the foundation for our competitive advantage.
-As a globally operating company, Henkel employs people from over 120 nations in more than 75 countries.
-Over 80 percent of our employees work outside Germany, and more than half of them in emerging markets.
-"Creating sustainable value” is our purpose that unites all of us at Henkel.
-We believe that a company culture focused on diversity and inclusion is the key driver of creativity, innovation and invention.
+The diversity of our employees, their backgrounds, experiences, talents, knowledge, creativity, and the appreciation of all their individual differences are the foundation for our competitive advantage.
+As a multinational corporation, Henkel employs people from 125 nations in almost 80 countries.
+About 85 percent of our employees work outside of Germany, with more than half of them in emerging markets.
+We believe that a company culture focused on diversity and inclusion is the key driver of creativity, innovation, and invention.
 Our ability to deliver excellent results is fueled by and dependent on our ability to embed Diversity & Inclusion in our corporate culture and the way we do business.

-We have a strong commitment to bringing together the right mix in teams from across our global organization.
-These teams are to match our markets’ and clients’ needs in terms of knowledge, skills and cultural background.
+We are strongly committed to create teams that match the needs of the markets we operate in and the clients we work with, represented by an eclectic range of cultural backgrounds, skills, and knowledge.
 We are convinced that diverse teams stimulate innovation and new ways of problem solving; yet they need an inclusive culture and leadership to help them function at their best.

-Diversity & Inclusion is a business imperative and embedded in our company values.
-That is why we actively promote it among our employees, raise awareness and foster an environment that welcomes and embraces different perspectives, cultures and diversity of thought.
+Diversity & Inclusion is a business imperative embedded in our company values.
+We actively promote it among our employees, raise awareness, and foster an environment that welcomes and embraces different perspectives, cultures, and diversity of thought.

 Diversity & Inclusion is firmly anchored in our corporate culture.
-It is not only an approach to meet the needs of increasingly diverse markets and stakeholders through providing creative and innovative products, services, and solutions.
-But it is also a company commitment to support an inclusive culture and management practice to leverage our full potential.
+It is not only an approach to meet the needs of increasingly diverse markets and stakeholders by providing creative and innovative products, services, and solutions; but it is also a company commitment to support an inclusive culture and management practice to leverage our full potential.
 For us, it is crucial that our leaders know and understand the commitment to Diversity & Inclusion as well as what is expected of them.
 This is why we put particular emphasis on strengthening inclusive leadership.

 In an inclusive culture, diversity is completely normal.
 This is the vision we are striving for.